-In response to the COVID-19 pandemic, and in an abundance of caution, the Office of Human Resources will begin working remotely starting on Monday, March 16, 2020 and continuing until further notice.
+In response to the COVID-19 pandemic, and in an abundance of caution, the Office of Human Resources is working remotely as of Monday, March 16, 2020 and continuing until further notice.

 This change means that Craig Hall will not be open to the public, and walk-ins will not be accepted.

 Form I-9 processing and verifications are being conducted virtually.
 If you need to complete Form I-9 verification, please review this announcement to learn how to schedule an appointment.

 During this time, OHR will continue to accept HR-related inquiries during regular business hours of 8:00 am – 5:00 pm via our online web form and phone:

 - Call General OHR Customer Support: 412-624-7000, option 3

 - Call the Benefits Department: 833-852-2210

 Please check back; we will continue to make updates to this page as necessary.